 Of course, anyone would be hard put to translate Kubrick’s cosmic imagery into words — but here, it’s important to remember that Clarke wasn’t adapting the completed film, he was articulating the plot he and Kubrick had been discussing for years.
 Clarke’s novel makes explicit what was only implied in the the film: that the Monoliths were dispatched by an alien intelligence, and that the first Monolith inspires primitive humans to start using tools while the last Monolith serves as a Star Gate through which Bowman directly encounters the aliens themselves.

 In the novel, we learn the name of the chief ape — Moon-Watcher — and get a detailed account of how, precisely, the Monolith (still described as “completely transparent”) works its mojo.
 The Monolith fills with colors and patterns, then possesses the apes’ bodies as if they were “controlled by invisible strings” to teach the apes fine motor skills.
-It’s infinitely less satisfying than the movie sequence in which it slowly dawns on the ape that a bone can be used as a tool, and after a horrifying display of violence the bone becomes a spaceship in the most famous jump cut in film history.
+It’s infinitely less satisfying than the movie sequence in which it slowly dawns on the ape that a bone can be used as a tool, and after a horrifying display of violence the bone becomes an orbiting nuclear weapon in the most famous jump cut in film history.

 Similarly, Bowman’s ultimate journey through the Star Gate is detailed at length, with pages and pages of travelogue delivered in a chatty tone that’s worlds away from the stunned, frightened mood of the film’s final sequence.
 The best passage in this section is the surreal revelation that the books in Bowman’s artificial hotel suite are all completely blank and that there’s a kitchen stocked with boxes and cans containing “a slightly moist blue substance, about the weight and texture of bread pudding.”